MartynasMalcius/Martynasmalcius/README.md

 ## 👨‍💻 About Me

 Hi there!
-I'm Martynas, a seasoned Quality Assurance Engineer with [X+] years of experience in ensuring the delivery of robust, high-quality software.
+I'm Martynas, a fresh made seasoned Quality Assurance Engineer.
 My expertise spans both manual and automated testing, with a keen eye for detail and a passion for problem-solving.

 ## 🛠️ Skill Set